cowwoc/requirements.java/wiki/Jenkins_Configuration_-_Windows10.md

 		ssh-keyscan -t rsa github.com >> %USERPROFILE%\.ssh\known_hosts

 12. Add a "Username with password" global credential in Jenkins with id "github".
 You can generate a Jenkins-specific password in Github using the "Personal access tokens" feature.
+13. Add a "SSH Username with private key" global credential in Jenkins with id "jenkins".
-13. Install git from https://git-scm.com/downloads into the default location
+14. Install git from https://git-scm.com/downloads into the default location
-14. Open an Administrator Terminal (WindowsKey + X, A) and disable sleep mode by running:
+15. Open an Administrator Terminal (WindowsKey + X, A) and disable sleep mode by running:

 		REM *** http://superuser.com/a/90418/57662
 		powercfg -change -standby-timeout-ac 0